rocc-jenkins/rocc-device-scheduler-app/README.md

 # Running App

 Run `yarn start`.
-This will build and serve `rocc-micro-frontend-app` on ports 3001.
+This will build and serve the app at  http://localhost:3001

-Add more MFE apps to git repos by executing this template.
-Then in the Host repo, set another git repo pointer in the Host to build and serve this and other MFE apps.